Welcome to Easterseals Serving Chicagoland and Greater Rockford

 President and CEO

-Sara Ray Stoelinga was named President and CEO in 2019 with 22 years of experience across education research, policy, and practice.
+Sara Ray Hallman was named President and CEO in 2019 with 22 years of experience across education research, policy, and practice.

 View Full Bio